ErpNetDocs/tech/modules/logistics/planning/material-requirements-planning.md

 3. Determines the required quantity.

-4. Creates a Purchase/Work/Transfer Order for the desired quantity.
+4. Creates a purchase/work/transfer order for the desired quantity.

-> When MRP is run for multiple warehouses (Stores), the system tries to prioritize the supply order of the warehouses.
+> When MRP is run for multiple warehouses (stores), the system tries to prioritize the supply order of the warehouses.
 This might not always be successful, especially in cases of circular supply orders.

 ## Terms